Food sovereignty Part 1: Land Grabs Rich vs Poor

 GRAINS which sesribesitself as

 GRAIN is a small international non-profit organisation that works to support small farmers and social movements in their struggles for community-controlled and biodiversity-based food systems.
 Our support takes the form of independent research and analysis, networking at local, regional and international levels, and fostering new forms of cooperation and alliance-building.
 Most of our work is oriented towards, and carried out in, Africa, Asia and Latin America.

 In the meantime…here’s video though I wish that groups like GRAIN were interviewed:

 Riz Khan – Land Grab or Investment – 19 Nov 09 – Part 1

-Some of the countries in Africa may be among the world’s pporest but their lush farmlands and natural resources are the envy of more prosperous nations, mostly in Western Europe and the Middle east.
+According to my buddy, who blogs for Immediate Edge, some of the countries in Africa may be among the world’s pporest but their lush farmlands and natural resources are the envy of more prosperous nations, mostly in Western Europe and the Middle east.

 They say African farmland represents a new economic opportunity but are new investments in African resources simply a land grab at the expense of the people living there?